bbmokhtari/django-translations/docs/glossary.rst

      model and so on.

    purview
+     The purview is simply an area of effect, it defines the instances to be affected and some information about them, so it consists of two parts.

-     The purview are a group of instances divided into groups based on their content types.
+     The first part is a mapping of instances divided into groups based on their content types.

      example::